abdullin/viva-tools/README.md

 ## December 17 2020

-Feedback loop with Python+Cairo is fast enough to keep on tweaking render until the transport lines are straight.
+Feedback loop with Python+Cairo is fast enough to keep on tweaking render until the transport lines are (almost) straight.

 The code is intentionally repetitive at this point.
 I want to avoid premature optimisation here.